puneeth579/jsonsrv/README.md

 * Given an action class with qualified `foo.Bar`
 * The description file will be searched at `foo/Bar.md`

+The following tool is provided to help with markdown validation: http://brutusin.org/utils/markdown

 ##Configuration and extensions

 ### Custom renderers